bjbraams/calendars/optim.md

 # Optimization Theory

-Discrete and continuous optimization, networks, linear and integer programming, operational research.
+Major meetings in the areas of discrete and continuous optimization, networks, linear and integer programming, operational research, games and control.

 ## Contents